syncfusion-content/fileformat-docs/File-Formats/Presentation/Presentation-to-PDF.md

     pptxDoc.ChartToImageConverter = new ChartToImageConverter();
     //Initialize the conversion settings.
     PresentationToPdfConverterSettings pdfConverterSettings = new PresentationToPdfConverterSettings();
-    //Set the RecreateNestedMetafile property to true to recreate the Nested Metafile automatically.
+    //Set the RecreateNestedMetafile property to true to recreate the nested metafile automatically.
     pdfConverterSettings.RecreateNestedMetafile = true;
     //Convert the PowerPoint Presentation into a PDF document. using (PdfDocument pdfDocument = PresentationToPdfConverter.Convert(pptxDoc, pdfConverterSettings))